 Jim has over 40 years of experience practicing law.
 He has focused his practice on white collar crime, civil litigation, and personal injury.
 Jim has been a Lieutenant in the U.S. Army, serving in Vietnam with the 101st Airborne Division.
 He has also served as an Assistant United States Attorney and as a member of the Virginia House of Delegates.
 In 2015 Jim co-wrote the book, I Am Charged With a Crime, which includes experiences from his legal career and his life and also offers advice to people facing a wide range of criminal charges.

+If you are seeking a civil litigation attorney of Fairfax County, look no further.
 He has a peer review rating of “AV” from Martindale-Hubbell, the highest peer rating an attorney can obtain.
 Jim has also been recognized by AVVO as having a 10 out of 10 rating.
 This rating reflects his exceptional reputation and experience as an attorney.
 In 2018 Jim was recognized by Attorney and Practice Magazine’s Top 10 Attorney List.

 Beyond the law, he actively volunteers of his time for his faith, The Church of Jesus Christ of Latter-day Saints, where in 2007 he served full time as the President of the Alabama Birmingham Mission for three years.
 He is married to Sharon Spieks of Avondale, Georgia, and they have two daughters and five grandchildren.

 - Personal Injury

 - United States District Court for the Eastern District of Virginia

 - United States Fourth Circuit Court of Appeals